NeeshaRS/geomag_tsunamis/README.md

 When a script starts with "F", "H", or "Z" it means that script is being applied to that component of the magnetic field data.

-> No special naming convention is given to denote scripts that are functions.
+> Special naming convention is given to denote scripts that are functions, however, this starts with scripts made after 2015.
+Function scripts are denoted as "F_*.m"

 > CBI = Chichijima geomagnetic observatory (find at http://www.wdc.bgs.ac.uk/catalog/master.html)